Stipend Income Mortgages Explained

 • Lenders sometimes like you to have a minimum income amount too – usually from around £15,000.

-All lenders have their own requirements which can vary a lot, so seeking the help of a broker is advisable.
+All lenders have their own requirements, which can vary greatly, so it is advisable to seek the help of a broker.

 Ask a quick question